doridori/doridori.github.io/_posts/2015-04-01-Android-Architecture-MV?.md

 title: "Android Architecture: MV?"
 ---

-How do the MV* ways of thinking relate to Android?
+How do the MV? ways of thinking relate to Android?
+Why is this now such a popular way of thinking for Android architecture?

 # The Problem

 I'm a contractor and I'm often brought on to projects have long since passed their first commit.
 I feel like I have had a good insight how to the average dev approaches Android app architecture from this, and also from open-source projects, android blog posts, the Android developer site and more.
-One thing that strikes me about ~99% of the code I see is that there is not much of a notion of a clean, overarching application architecture.
+One thing that strikes me about most of the code I see is that there is not much of a notion of a clean, overarching application architecture.
 By this I mean that people seem genuinely happy to shoehorn their code into `Activitys` & `Fragments` with the occasional class named something like `MyCrazyController`.
 Why is this an issue?
 The problem with this is that it results in

 - hard to test code
 - hard to read code